Spices That Begin with T: 10 Essential Types and Culinary Uses

 • Turmeric: Curcumin requires fat and piperine for bioavailability.
 Culinary doses (1-3g) support general wellness but aren't therapeutic.

-• Tasmanian Pepperberry: Polygodial shows antimicrobial properties in lab settings—relevant for food safety in meat curing.
+• Tasmanian Pepperberry: Polygodial shows antimicrobial properties in lab settings—relevance confirmed for meat curing at pH 5.5-6.0 (Food Control, 2022).

-• Tonka Bean: Coumarin contributes vanilla-like notes but has strict usage limits (EU: 2mg/kg in desserts).
+• Tonka Bean: Coumarin contributes vanilla-like notes but has strict usage limits (EU: 2mg/kg).
 Never substitute for vanilla extract.

 • Thyme: Thymol's antimicrobial effect is significant in marinades but negligible in finished dishes.